 The 1965 edition was organised by ex-channel swimmer Jan van Scheijndel, and has since grown into an extremely popular event, with 10.000 people participating in the 2018 dive in Scheveningen, just one of the more than 200 locations where you can take the leap.
 Unlike the first editions, the New Year’s Dive is now sponsored by Unox and has been since 1998.
 More on this later.

 Where does the New Year’s Dive come from?

 So, many New Year’s Dives are organised around the world in places such as the UK, Switzerland and America, but where does this crazy event come from?
 Drum roll, please… Canada is the answer!

 In 1920, Peter Pantages decided to organise a “polar bear plunge” to ring in the New Year, essentially starting the Vancouver Polar Bear Swim Club which organises the dive to this day.
 Back then only 10 people braved the cold waters of the English Bay.

 And now Unox sponsors it?

 Yes, pretty much.
 Unox has been an official sponsor since 1998 and those participating in their organised dives receive an Unox beanie and some much-needed hearty pea soup after such a cold plunge.
-The participation fee for the event in Scheveningen is three euros, one euro of which goes to a charity.
+The participation fee for the event in Scheveningen is 4 euros.

 If you are thinking about taking part, you can visit the Unox website to see where the closest official dive for you is taking place.
 The website is, however, in Dutch.